 SQL database performance tuning is a tough task, especially when you are working with voluminous data where even the smallest changes can affect the overall performance of the server dramatically.

-In most of the organizations, SQL database performance tuning is managed by the database administrator (DBA) but developers too need to take care of certain things to accelerate overall performance of any database system.
-In this article, we will discuss on most popular SQL server performance tuning tips that are helpful for DBAs and developers both.
+In most organizations, SQL database performance tuning is managed by the database administrator (DBA) but developers too need to take care of certain things to accelerate overall performance of any database system.
+In this article, we will discuss on most popular SQL server performance tuning tips that are helpful for DBAs and developers and as well in preparing for the SQL server performance tuning interview questions.

 If you are completely new to the database world, then you might be surprised what is “SQL performance tuning” actually?
 Indexing is an easier way to tune SQL queries or server that is usually neglected by developers at the time of development.
 The index helps you in quick data access and you would be able to sort rows much faster than earlier.